October 22, 2025 · 7 min read

 Why the internet mostly failed to solve this

-The obvious response: the internet.
-Surely there are forums, Twitter threads, Discord servers, subreddits full of people thinking about the same things you are.
+The obvious response is the internet: surely there are forums, discussion threads, Discord servers, subreddits full of people thinking about the same things you are.

-There are.
-But they are large and anonymous and optimized for engagement, which means the loudest and most confident voices dominate, and nuanced sustained thinking gets drowned out by hot takes and dunks.
-Twitter is good for broadcasting; it is poor for thinking.
-Reddit threads are good for information retrieval; they are poor for developing an idea over time with someone who actually knows you.
+There are, but they are large and anonymous and optimised for engagement, which means the loudest and most confident voices dominate, and nuanced sustained thinking gets drowned out by hot takes and quick reactions.
+These platforms are good for broadcasting and for information retrieval; they are poor for developing an idea over time with someone who actually knows you, or for the kind of sustained exchange in which one person's argument genuinely alters the other's.

-The internet gave us access to more ideas than any previous generation.
+The internet gave this generation access to more ideas than any that preceded it.
 It did not, for most people, give them a thinking partner.

 What would actually help